-There are a ton of things the president can't do in an official capacity as the head of the Executive Branch.
+There are a ton of things the President of the United States can't do in an official capacity as the head of the Executive Branch.
 But there are also mundane, everyday things the US president isn't allowed to do while in office, mainly for security reasons, that are quite surprising.
 Ironically, they're the kind of freedoms so commonplace most Americans take them for granted.

 Many of the forbidden activities listed below don't come from the official "rules" for being president: they're not all based on any kind of law.
 The everyday things American presidents can't do come primarily from the ever-evolving guidelines set in place by the Secret Service, which the president technically has the right to ignore, but doesn't, for obvious reasons.
 Read on for the totally normal things even the president can't do.

 Go Anywhere Without The "Football"Photo: Drew Angerer / Getty Images

 The "Football" is the nickname given to the briefcase the Secret Service carries with them wherever they travel with the president.
 Though its exact contents are unknown, it does provide a way for the president to confirm his identity and contact the National Military Command Center in case of an emergency.
 It also provides a "menu" of options in case of a nuclear conflict.
 Presidents have to keep a laminated code card with them at all times to activate the "Football," and a Secret Service agent has to lug the 45-pound bag around in close proximity to the president wherever they go.

 Eat Outside The White House Without A "Taster"

 It sounds like an unenviable task from the Middle Ages, but yes, presidential food "tasters" do exist.
 The Secret Service doesn't speak openly about it, but a White House spokesman and one senator (just to name a few legit sources) have mentioned the role to the press.
 This has led to some awkward situations, such as a lunch meeting with Senate Republicans on Capitol Hill in 2013 where a taster-free Obama couldn't partake.